iterative/dvc.org/content/docs/user-guide/project-structure/dvc-files.md

 ## Dependency entries

+The following subfields may be present under `deps` entries:

 | Field                           | Description                                                                                                                                                                                                                                                                                                                                              |
 | ------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `path`                          | (Required) Path to the dependency (relative to `wdir`, which defaults to the file's location)                                                                                                                                                                                                                                                            |